-Note: I don't offer any conversions, so please don't enquire about that please.
-This website is entirely non-commercial, too.
+Note: I don't offer any conversions, so please don't enquire about this please.
+Also this website is entirely non-commercial.

 Panascope 8 was an interesting 1950s attempt to emulate the new widescreen technology for the amateur cinematographer.
 Offering the advantage that no special anamorphic attachment was necessary it was also entailing two major problems: